 In Switzerland, the third pillar of retirement can be either in a bank account or in the form of a life insurance policy.
 The bank account option is the obvious solution.
 However, many people opt for a life insurance third pillar as well.
 This is a special form of insurance.
 You will get some part of your capital back at the retirement age (65 years old currently).
 That means that once I reach this age, I will get back some money.

 In the event of your death, your spouse will get the capital.
-Moreover, most of these insurance policies also cover the case where you can’t pay anymore.
+Moreover, most of these insurance policies also cover the case where you cannot pay any more.
 Not if you stop paying, of course.
 But if you become handicapped or unable to work.
 In this case, the insurance will cover your fee while you can’t work.

-Therefore, expenses to my life insurance are very similar to the payment I do to my bank third pillar.
-And I don’t account for these as expenses.
-This is investment.
+Therefore, expenses to my life insurance are very similar to the payments I do to my bank third pillar.
+And I do not account for these as expenses.
+This is an investment.
 So, I decided to remove this recurring expense from my budget.
 Since we are close to the beginning of the year, I also decided to remove it from January 2018 and February 2018.
 This means that my savings rate is better in these two months.
 It is now 33% in January and 4.2% in February.
-I will update the Savings Rates shortly.
+This is reflected on our Savings Rates page.